The Atlantic publishes Yemen ‘attack plans shared by Trump aides’ on Signal

 The publication of the texts’ transcript comes two days after The Atlantic published an article from editor-in-chief Jeffrey Goldberg, in which he detailed how he had been added to a group chat where high-level government officials were discussing military actions against the Houthis.

+But on Tuesday, US officials sought to wave the scandal aside, repeatedly denying that any classified information had been included in the chat.

+“There was no classified information, as I understand it,” Trump said at a meeting of US ambassadors. “ We’ve pretty much looked into it.
+It’s pretty simple, to be honest.
+It’s just something that can happen.”

-White House Press Secretary Karoline Leavitt slammed The Atlantic for Wednesday’s report.
+White House Press Secretary Karoline Leavitt, who on Tuesday insisted “no classified material was sent to the thread”, slammed The Atlantic for its latest report.

-“This entire story was another hoax written by a Trump-hater who is well-known for his sensationalist spin,” she wrote on X.
+“This entire story was another hoax written by a Trump-hater who is well-known for his sensationalist spin,” she wrote on X on Wednesday.

-But Democrats renewed their calls for Hegseth and other top Trump administration officials to resign over the leaked chat.
+Democrats, however, renewed their calls for Hegseth and other top Trump administration officials to resign over the leaked chat.

 “The Signal incident is what happens when you have the most unqualified Secretary of Defense we’ve ever seen,” Senator Mark Kelly wrote on social media.
 “We’re lucky it didn’t cost any servicemembers their lives, but for the safety of our military and our country, Secretary Hegseth needs to resign.”